remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 ## Outcome of Step 4

-By the end of this step:
+By completing this step:

-* GPIO IP is proven usable by software
+* GPIO IP is proven usable from software
-* Register map behaves exactly as defined
+* Register map behaves exactly as designed
 * Address decoding is correct
 * Software–hardware contract is fully validated
-* Design is ready for FPGA programming (Step 5)
+* The design is ready for FPGA hardware validation (Step 5)

-This step completes **functional validation of the GPIO IP**.
+This completes functional verification of the GPIO Control IP.

 ---